Loading...

 Step-by-Step Process

-1. Obtain the correct application form (Form 3 for marriage, Form 5 & 14 for naturalization).
+1. Obtain the correct application form (Form 3 for marriage, Form 5 and 14 for naturalization).

 2. Gather required supporting documents (birth certificate, police clearance, tax records, etc.).

-3. Submit application to the Ministry of Interior or Ghana embassy/consulate. (use our too to find embassy near you)
+3. Submit application to the Ministry of Interior or Ghana embassy/consulate.
+(Use the tool to find an embassy near you.)

 4. Undergo background checks and possible interviews.